telerik/winforms-docs/gridview/hierarchical-grid/self-referencing-hierarchy.md

 {{endregion}}

-1. Hide the columns that are not useful to your clients.
-These columns in our case are Id, ParentFolderId and
+4\.
+Hide the columns that are not useful to your clients.
+These columns in our case are Id, ParentFolderId and FileSystemInfoType:
-              FileSystemInfoType:
-            #_[C#]_

 {{source=..\SamplesCS\GridView\HierarchicalGrid\SelfReferencingHierarchy.cs region=hideColumns}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\SelfReferencingHierarchy.vb region=hideColumns}}